moonggae/stardew-valley-randomizer/README.md

   * When randomizing fish, there's the option of using custom fish images
     * The majority of the new fish images on the FishRework branch are mostly directly pulled form the New New Fish mod: https://www.nexusmods.com/stardewvalley/mods/3578
       * Specific credits go to Hisame for the sprites: https://www.nexusmods.com/Users/51209496
+  * The new bundles now have matching images
 * Fixed the Queen of Sauce show - it should now use the randomized crop/fish names in the show text
 * Added the Stable to the list of randomized buildings, as it was overlooked before
+* Added Desert Totems to the item pool, and included them in the appropriate bundles
+* Made the Rare Foods bundle based off of the crop seeds, rather than the crop
+  * This means that Ancient Seeds, the old Starfruit Seeds (from the desert shop), and the Rare Seeds (from the traveling cart) will be requried
 * Reworked the config file to be more readable/user friendly
 * Reworked logging to log at appropriate levels (Trace/Warn/Error)
 * Rebalanced Frozen Tears and Mead - they shouldn't appear in lower level recipies anymore